kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 The Communications team will hold meetings to discuss blogposts and media releases regarding the release sometime before code freeze.
 Ensure that at least one person from the release notes team attends this meeting with the release lead and enhancements lead.
 The release notes team should ensure that the "Major Themes" identified in this meeting are reflected in the "Major Themes" section of the release notes.
 If no one is able to attend the meeting, reach out to the communications team, release lead or enhancements lead to ensure messaging around Major Themes is coordinated.

+Besides a meeting with the Communications team a GitHub Discussion must be open to invite all SIGs members and volunteers to update Major Themes with topics that can be discussed in collaborative way.
+The discussion must be open in kubernetes/sig-release under General Category, past discussions: [1.21](https://github.com/kubernetes/sig-release/discussions/1436), [1.22](https://github.com/kubernetes/sig-release/discussions/1575).

+In the case of still low reponse rate in the Github discussion each SIG can be ping via Slack as a reminder.
+To speed the proccess the an issue can be used to allow multiple people to reach out to different groups, just like: [1615](https://github.com/kubernetes/sig-release/issues/1615) and [1502](https://github.com/kubernetes/sig-release/pull/1502)

 ### Get feedback from SIG Leads

 Around Code Freeze, the release notes team will get in touch with the SIG Leads to capture the major themes of their SIGs.
 The team will also ensure that major issues captured in the release notes are confirmed by the SIG leads before release day.